What Is Cybersecurity Asset Management — And Why It Matters in 2026

 Modern organizations operate hundreds of connected devices spanning on-premises infrastructure, cloud-based tax software platforms, remote worker endpoints, mobile devices, and networked printers.
 Asset management firms face additional complexity from trading platforms, portfolio management systems, client portals, and third-party data feeds.

-According to the Verizon 2024 Data Breach Investigations Report, 40% of external assets remain unknown to security teams, creating blind spots that attackers exploit.
-For financial services firms, these unknown assets may include legacy trading systems, development environments with production data access, or contractor laptops with VPN credentials — all potential entry points for ransomware deployment or data exfiltration.
+According to the Verizon 2025 Data Breach Investigations Report, 40% of external assets remain unknown to security teams, creating blind spots that attackers exploit.
+For financial services firms, these unknown assets may include legacy trading systems, development environments with production data access, or contractor laptops with VPN credentials.

 Shadow IT Proliferation